petrroll/illtracker/README.md

 3. **Save**: Click "Save Mood Entry" to store your entry
 4. **View history**: Navigate to the History page to see all your past entries
 5. **Edit/Delete**: Use the buttons on each entry to modify or remove them
+6. **Set up reminders**: Go to Settings to enable daily push notifications

+## Daily Notifications

+The app supports daily push notifications to remind you to track your mood:

+- **Default time**: 2:00 PM local time
+- **Customizable**: Change the reminder time in Settings
+- **Privacy**: Notifications are handled locally by your browser
+- **Requirements**: Works in modern browsers and PWA installations
+- **Setup**: Visit the Settings page to enable and configure reminders

+### Browser Support
+- ✅ Chrome/Edge (desktop & mobile)
+- ✅ Firefox (desktop & mobile)
+- ✅ Safari (with limitations)
+- ❌ Internet Explorer

 ## Data Storage